uiseong4313/uiseong4313/README.md

-### Hi there 👋
+### Hi 👋

-I am a Korean university student studying to become a developer.
+I'm currently learning node.js and Sklearn in python

 <!--
 **uiseong4313/uiseong4313** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.